vincentlaguna/mission-share-kindness-v1.0/README.md

 from scratch in collaboration with my wife, I have learned how far my passion for software development extends.
-By producing something that may impact individuals in a positive way I have a richer understanding of the meaning of carrying through works that one is passionate about, regardless of the obstacles."
+By producing something that may impact individuals in a positive way I have a richer understanding of the meaning behind carrying through works that one is passionate about, regardless of the obstacles."

 The application has basic login authentication using Bcrypt for hashing.